-Gold’s time-honored appeal as a haven from financial storms sent it to a record $1,921.17 an ounce in 2011.
+After the first back-to-back annual declines in 14 years, gold is down more than a third from its peak, fueling the debate about the lessons of the metal’s spectacular collapse.
+Bullion’s time-honored appeal as a haven from financial storms had sent it to a record $1,921.17 an ounce in 2011.
 Investors sought safety from the threat of faster inflation and weaker currencies as governments expanded the money supply by buying bonds to stimulate flagging economies.
 As economic growth returned, stock markets rallied and the metal began to tumble.
-Bullion plummeted 28 percent in 2013, then slid another 1.4 percent in 2014.
 The rout hurt holders such as billionaire John Paulson, producers like Barrick Gold and the biggest owners of gold, central banks.
-Investors sold as much from physically backed gold exchange-traded products in 2013 as they bought in the previous three years combined, and kept disposing.
+Investors sold as much from physically backed gold exchange-traded products in 2013 and 2014 as they bought in the previous three and a half years combined, and have kept disposing.
 Interest in gold revived at times, as investors speculated on the timing of U.S. interest rate increases, Greece’s possible exit from the euro and turmoil in Ukraine and the Middle East.
-Gold still remains down about a third from its peak, fueling the debate about the lessons of the metal’s spectacular fall.

 Discarded as a monetary system when the dollar’s peg to gold ended in the 1970s, gold spiked to $850 in 1980.
 Prices slumped in the following two decades, spurring central banks around the world to shrink their reserves.
 When the financial crisis sent the metal higher in 2008, central banks started buying again and are still accumulating, though at a slower pace.
 Investors flocked to gold-backed exchange-traded products after the first one was listed in 2003.
 Gold fans trust an asset that governments can’t produce at will.
 Similar arguments are cited for the surge in popularity of bitcoin, a virtual currency with limits on supply.